bitbouncer/csi-http/README.md

 ========

-avro aware but generic http client and server library written in C++11
+avro aware but generic http client and server library written in C++ (11)

 - syncronous  client based on libcurl and boost ASIO
 - asyncronous client based on libcurl and boost ASIO